BladeZhenLei/Conjecture/README.md

 <p/>
 <strong>Some Thoughts</strong>
 <br>
-There has been no observation of such prime gap for the first $10^9$ primes, could this somehow imply (algebraically) a counterexample to the First Hardy-Littlewood Conjecture?
+There has been no observation of such prime gap for the first $10^9$ primes, could this somehow imply a counterexample to the First Hardy-Littlewood Conjecture?

 <p/>
 <html lang="en">